julianogm/julianogm/README.md

 <br>

 <!-- quote_marker -->
-Saturday, March 29, 2025.
+Sunday, March 30, 2025.
 Quote of the day:

-> "People are not judging YOU, they are telling you who THEY are." - - Jim Fortin
+> "But time growing old teaches all things." - Aeschylus